dotnet/AspNetCore.Docs/aspnetcore/fundamentals/app-state.md

 A limited amount of data can be passed from one request to another by adding it to the new request's query string.
 This is useful for capturing state in a persistent manner that allows links with embedded state to be shared through email or social networks.
 Because URL query strings are public, never use query strings for sensitive data.

 In addition to unintended sharing, including data in query strings can create opportunities for [Cross-Site Request Forgery (CSRF)](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)) attacks, which can trick users into visiting malicious sites while authenticated.
 Attackers can then steal user data from the app or take malicious actions on behalf of the user.
 Any preserved app or session state must protect against CSRF attacks.
-For more information, see [Prevent Cross-Site Request Forgery (XSRF/CSRF) attacks](xref:security/anti-request-forgery).
+For more information, see <xref:security/anti-request-forgery>.

 ## Hidden fields